Only Ignorant Students Don’t Know These Types Of Sentences

 • Hurray!
 We have won the contest!

-Let’s understand exclamatory sentences further with a table:
+After the examples of different types of sentences, let’s understand exclamatory writing further with a table:

 ImportanceAdds emotional depth to communication.
 Used to express strong feelings or reactions.